Sim4n6/plasoWiki/Testing.md

 The end-to-end tests are divided in multiple parts:

 * the test scripts; stored in `tests`
-* the test sets directory, that contains a sub directory per test set and test script.
+* the test sets directory that contains:
   * the test set sub directory that contains:
     * the input (source) directory and files to run the tests on
   * the test script sub directory that contains:
+    * a sub directory per test set that contains:
       * previous test results used comparison
       * the test set configuration
+        * which files in the test set to test on
-    * the test script configuration
+        * which options to use in the test script

 **TODO: write the result files somewhere for debugging**